-Microchipping is a process where a veterinarian places a tiny microchip underneath your pet's skin.
-An unique number will be encoded to the microchip and uploaded to a national database.
-If your pet is lost or stolen, the chip can be scanned by a veterinarian or at an animal’s shelter.
+Microchipping is a process where a veterinarian places a tiny microchip underneath your pet’s skin.
+A unique number will be encoded into the microchip and uploaded to a national database.
+If your pet is lost or stolen, the chip can be scanned by a veterinarian or at an animal shelter.
 When they look up the number in the database, they will be able to get your name, phone number, and address.
 The microchip makes it possible for you to be reunited with your pet quickly.

 How Is the Microchip Implanted?

 Having your pet microchipped is quick and easy.
 The chip is placed under the skin through a quick injection right between the shoulder blade and neck.
 The process is no more painful than when your pet gets his or her annual vaccines.